fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_vxlan.html.markdown

 * `remote_ip6` - IPv6 IP address of the VXLAN interface on the device at the remote end of the VXLAN.
 The structure of `remote_ip6` block is documented below.
 * `dstport` - VXLAN destination port (1 - 65535, default = 4789).
 * `multicast_ttl` - VXLAN multicast TTL (1-255, default = 0).
+* `evpn_id` - EVPN instance.
+* `learn_from_traffic` - Enable/disable VXLAN MAC learning from traffic.
+Valid values: `enable`, `disable`.
 * `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
 Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
 For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
 For example: [ a10, a2 ] --> [ a10, a2 ].
+* `get_all_tables` - Get all sub-tables including unconfigured tables.
+Do not set this variable to true if you configure sub-table in another resource, otherwish conflicts and overwrite will occur.
+Options: [ false, true ]. false: Default value, do not get unconfigured tables; true: get all tables including unconfigured tables.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.

 The `remote_ip` block supports: